the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

     - easiest way to implement would probably be to pass in experiment_config from run_experiment to Model#save_weights
 - [ ] have networks take more arguments, like lstm_dim and stuff

-- [ ] @saurabh support variable-width image input in the LSTM model

 - [ ] @arjun don't copy the trained weights over to lab1, but do copy it over to solutions

 - [ ] figure out wandb situation: why does it need to be checked into git? (if it's not, message to `wandb init` pops up every time)

-- [ ] @saurabh clean up notebooks: don't need as many, just need to show data and some training

-- [ ] improve accuracy everywhere we can

 - [ ] run a big sample experiment on the farm to generate data that i can show off on W&B

-- [ ] find solution to tensorflow vs tensorflow-gpu in Pipfile
-    - could set it to tensorflow-gpu in subset_repo, but then have to re-generate Pipfile

 - [ ] try using only lowercase characters: that will make emnist a better training experience, and probably boost emnistlines accuracies, too
     - [ ] or, can try class_weight in training